 - Cowboys & Aliens

 - Stephen King's The Dark Tower is this, along with many other genres you wouldn't expect King to pen.

 - Mike Resnick's Weird West Tales Staring Doc Holiday takes place in an Alternate History where Thomas Edison's Steampunk tech butts head with Geronimo's magic.

-- Alloy of Law fits as well.
-Although most of the action takes place within a city, two of the protagonists and the Dragon-in-Chief of the first book are lawmen from the Roughs.
+- Wax and Wayne: Although most of the action takes place within a city, two of the protagonists and the Dragon-in-Chief of the first book are lawmen from the Roughs.
 The opening scene takes place in a mining ghost town, and revolvers and rifles have a possibility of using Depleted Phlebotinum Shells made by an Ultimate Blacksmith of the gunsmithing variety.

 - The video for P!nk's "Trouble" is this with possible elements of Desert Punk.

 - The video for "Knights of Cydonia" by Muse has lasers, robots, and unicorns in a setting resembling a 1970s cowboy movie.